codersforcauses/workshops/docs/2024-winter/introduction-to-docker.md

 ### Base image

 All Dockerfiles start with a `FROM` command, which specifies the base image to use.
 This image is usually a lightweight Linux distribution with the necessary tools and libraries to run the application.
 For our frontend, we will use the [`node:20-alpine`](https://hub.docker.com/_/node) image.
+This specifies the (as of writing) LTS version of Node.js with the Alpine Linux distribution.

 ???+ info "How do I know what image to use?"
     There are a number of things to consider when choosing a base image: